dave-f/curse-nula/README.md

 * [png2bbc](https://github.com/dave-f/png2bbc)
 * [snap](https://github.com/dave-f/snap)

+The [Go language](https://go.dev/) is used to export the original graphics, but this is not required to build the game, and was just used in the early stages of development.
+I also used [bbc-disgo](https://github.com/dave-f/bbc-disgo) to disassemble the game, but again, this is not required unless you want to go any further with it.

 # Building

 Edit the `makefile` to point at the tools detailed above and running `make` should build `curse-nula.ssd` which can then be loaded into a BBC Micro emulator, preferably one that supports the VideoNuLA, eg [b2](https://github.com/tom-seddon/b2)